JackH1155/Top-10-Rated-Animes/README.md

-<h1 align="center">Top 10 Anime</h1>
+<h1 align="center">Top 12 Anime</h1>

 [View the live project here]()

-The Wayfarers project contains an application called Top 10 Anime which is a website that gives details on the top 10 rated anime of all time.
+The project contains an application called Top 10 Anime which is a website that gives details on the top 12 rated anime of all time.

 The admin user of the site can manage comments to keep the website a respectable and harmfree place